Probing holography in $p$-adic CFT: -adic representations

 \subsection{Infinite-dimensional admissible representations}

 According to the Langlands-like classification theorem \cite{L-function}, there are three classes of infinite-dimensional admissible representations for $GL\left(2,\mathbb{Q}_p\right)$: supercuspidal, principal series, and special.\footnote{All of them enjoy so-called Kirillov models and Whittaker models, which we will not explain or pursue for now.
-For an accessible exposition on Whittaker models, see these notes \cite{Whittaker}.} Certainly, all of them contain non-unitary cases which do not fall into this classification, and those non-unitary cases are not of physical interests.
+For an accessible exposition on Whittaker models, see these notes \cite{Whittaker}.} Certainly, all of them contain non-unitary cases which do not fall into this classification, and those non-unitary cases are not of physical interests, because $p$-adic CFTs satisfying Melzer's axioms are automatically unitary.
 Nevertheless, we will introduce their unitarity-independent definitions, and save unitarity-specific definitions to future work.
 In order to present the classification, we need to introduce the following object first.

-{\bf Definition} For an infinite-dimensional representation $(\pi,V)$ and a unipotent subgroup $N=\left\{ \Bigg| *\in\mathbb{Q}_p\right\}$, consider the subspace
+\textbf{Definition} For an infinite-dimensional representation $(\pi,V)$ and a unipotent subgroup $N=\left\{ \Bigg| *\in\mathbb{Q}_p\right\}$, consider the subspace

 then the quotient